aratama/elm-webaudio/README.md

 elm-webaudio fetch the resource and re-render the audio graph after completing load automatically.
 * You can preload audio resources by listing up urls in the `asset` property.
 * You can get current audio time via `onTick` property.
+* All audio nodes must have their identifiers. `serial` utility function give their ids and connect them automatically.

 See the example for more information.